Vegetarianism in Hinduism: Puranas

-Diet and caste
+Vegetarianism and caste

-A distinction traditionally exists between vegetarian and non-vegetarian castes; while Brahmins and merchant castes were usually vegetarian, dominant castes that held a monopoly on power, such as Rajputs, tended to be non-vegetarian.
-A vegetarian diet was considered ritually purer, whereas a non-vegetarian diet was seen as necessary for the exercise of power through force.
+Among Hindus, the norms with regards to what a person may consume and with whom should they gather for a meal depends on their caste.
+A distinction traditionally exists between vegetarian and non-vegetarian castes.
+Most Brahmin and merchant castes were usually vegetarian, and a vegetarian diet was considered ritually purer.
+Dominant castes that held a monopoly on power, such as Rajputs, tended to be non-vegetarian, and a non-vegetarian diet was seen as necessary for the exercise of power through force.